 Variables are used to store values.
 More technically, a variable binds an object (in the general sense of the term, i.e. a specific value) to an identifier (the variable's name) so that the object can be accessed later.
-Variables can, for example, store a value for later use:
+Variables can, for example, store the value of user input:

 '''

-string name = "Dr. Jones";
+string name = Console.ReadLine();

-Console.WriteLine("Good morning " + name);
+Console.WriteLine ( "Good morning, {0}" , name );

 '''